This company is not yet accredited. To learn more, see reviews below or submit your own.

 Back to the store.
 The obscenely air conditioned Barnes and Noble.
 They would tell me some nonsense (last time they offered me a newer, smaller Nook at $119.00).
 But when I left the obscenely air conditioned Barnes and Noble, my Nook would start!
 It went out on me again, today.
 I was ready to tear my hair out.
 Then, I had a thought--is it the lower temperature of the store that is helping my Nook to start?
 I put my Nook in my freezer for about 7 minutes.
 My Nook now works AND it's even charging properly!

-Nook Company Profile
+Nook Company Information

 - Company Name: